2022–23 Notre Dame Fighting Irish men's basketball team

 The 2022–23 Notre Dame Fighting Irish men's basketball team represented the University of Notre Dame, located in Notre Dame, Indiana, in the 2022–23 NCAA Division I men's basketball season.
 The team was led by head coach Mike Brey, in his 23rd and final season as head coach, and played home games at the on-campus Joyce Center as members of the Atlantic Coast Conference (ACC).
+The Irish finished the season 11–21, 3–17 in ACC play to finish in 14th place.
+They lost in the first round of the ACC tournament to Virginia Tech.

+On January 20, 2023, Mike Brey announced he would step down as head coach following the season.
+On March 22, the school named Penn State head coach Micah Shrewsberry the team's new head coach.

 Previous season

 The Fighting Irish finished the 2021–22 season 24–11, 15–5 in ACC Play to finish a tie for second place.
-As the No. 2 seed, they lost in the quarterfinals of the ACC tournament to Virginia Tech.
+As the No. 2 seed, they lost in the quarterfinals of the ACC tournament to No. 7 seed Virginia Tech.
 They received an at-large bid to the NCAA tournament as the No. 11 seed in the West Region, where they defeated Rutgers in the First Four and then upset Alabama to advance to the Second Round where they lost to Texas Tech.